Examples of supported projects

 Examples of EYF supported projects

-In 2017, the EYF created a series of posters which give examples of different projects we have supported, organised by grant category.
+Find in the posters below examples of different projects we have supported, organised by grant category.
 Click on the images to enlarge.